ibm-cloud-docs/containers/cs_subnets.md

 To see the VLANs that are provisioned in each zone for your account, run `ibmcloud ks vlans --zone <zone>.` To see the VLANs that one cluster is provisioned on, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID> --showResources` and look for the **Subnet VLANs** section.

 IBM Cloud infrastructure (SoftLayer) manages the VLANs that are automatically provisioned when you create your first cluster in a zone.
 If you let a VLAN become unused, such as by removing all worker nodes from a VLAN, IBM Cloud infrastructure (SoftLayer) reclaims the VLAN.
-After, if you need a new VLAN, [contact {{site.data.keyword.Bluemix_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).
+After, if you need a new VLAN, [contact {{site.data.keyword.cloud_notm}} support](/docs/infrastructure/vlans?topic=vlans-ordering-premium-vlans#ordering-premium-vlans).

 **Can I change my VLAN decision later?**</br>
 You can change your VLAN setup by modifying the worker pools in your cluster.
 For more information, see [Changing your worker node VLAN connections](/docs/containers?topic=containers-cs_network_cluster#change-vlans).